These hearty Polish Potato Kopytka Dumplings with Mushroom Sauce make a delicious and simple vegetarian meal.

 More dumpling recipes

 If you love dumplings you may also like these easy Potato Dumplings with Polenta.
-Or these vibrant Potato Beetroot Dumplings recipe.
-See also my Leek and Potato Dumpling Stew, which is super quick and easy vegetarian meal idea.
+Check out also these gorgeous Potato Beetroot Dumplings.
+You might also enjoy my Leek and Potato Dumpling Stew, which is super quick and easy vegetarian meal idea.